LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 ## The code

 I followed the tutorials of [Nigel Adams][Adams] and [Clark Fitzgerald][Fitzgerald].
-Julia is a young language and is still short on resources and tutorials for Flux, so I am glad these two ventured into the unknown early with their articles.
+Julia is a young language and is still short on resources and tutorials for Flux.
+I am therefore glad these two ventured into the unknown early with their articles.

 [Adams]: https://spcman.github.io/getting-to-know-julia/deep-learning/vision/flux-cnn-zoo/
 [Fitzgerald]: http://webpages.csus.edu/fitzgerald/julia-convolutional-neural-network-MNIST-explained/